smallbigcake/CybersecurityStudy/CISSP/domain/3-security-architecture-and-engineering.md

 A timing attack is a side-channel attack that involves the attacker attempting to compromise a cryptosystem by monitoring the time taken to execute algorithmic functions.
 See the “Side-Channel Attacks” section for more detail.

+### Meet in the Middle

+Attackers might use a meet-in-the-middle attack to defeat encryption algorithms that use two rounds of encryption.
+This attack is the reason that Double DES (2DES) was quickly discarded as a viable enhancement to the DES encryption (it was replaced by Triple DES, or 3DES).

+In the meet-in-the-middle attack, the attacker uses a known plaintext message.
+The plaintext is then encrypted using every possible key (k1), and the equivalent ciphertext is decrypted using all possible keys (k2).
+When a match is found, the corresponding pair (k1, k2) represents both portions of the double encryption.
+This type of attack generally takes only double the time necessary to break a single round of encryption (or 2<sup>n</sup> rather than the anticipated 2<sup>n</sup> * 2<sup>n</sup>), offering minimal added protection.

 ### Man-in-the-Middle

 An MITM attack requires that the attacker be able to intercept and relay messages between two parties.